 Every morning starts with prayer and we ensure that assembly times are also expressive of our commitment to God through prayer and song.

 Religious Education lessons are given in each class across every grade.
 The focus in these classes is to deepen a knowledge of God and foster faith in God.
 While lessons are given from a Christian frame of reference, other religions are often discussed and common ground is celebrated.
-Our community service endeavours are encouraged during RE lessons, as the Methodist Church places strong emphasis on social upliftment and mindfulness of those in need.
+Our Community Service endeavours are encouraged during Religious Education lessons as the Methodist Church places a strong emphasis on social upliftment and our mindfulness of those in need.
 Our girls have a wonderful opportunity to belong to Christian social groups that meet weekly and the focus is on how to live out our Christian faith in the world.

 This promotes self-reliance, compassion, understanding and tolerance of others.
 Through our association with this international organisation, our Grade 7 girls are given an additional opportunity to participate in regional and international conferences.

 Involvement in community engagement programmes and projects is an integral component of the holistic education offered at the Girls’ Preparatory.
 Our goal is to give each girl the opportunity to make a difference in the lives of others, animals and people, and to foster a culture of lifelong giving as she becomes an active global citizen.
 Grade 3 to 6 girls are exposed to a variety of partnerships.
 They plan regular visits and provide items that support the needs of that organisation.
 A percentage of all funds raised through civvies days is used for this purpose.
 Grade 7 girls are encouraged to build a relationship with an organisation of their choice in preparation for the expectations of community engagement in the Girls’ College.
 They need to commit to 12 hours of community service during the year.
 Girls’ Preparatory also undertake to assist the community through whole school and College initiatives.